Use Bicep to manage secrets

 Azure Key Vault is designed to store and manage secure data.
 Use a key vault to manage your secrets, certificates, keys, and other data that needs to be protected and shared.

-You can create and manage vaults and secrets by using Bicep.
+You can use Bicep to create and manage vaults and secrets.
 Define your vaults by creating a resource with the type Microsoft.KeyVault/vaults.

 When you create a vault, you need to determine who and what can access its data.
 If you plan to read the vault's secrets from within a Bicep file, set the enabledForTemplateDeployment property to true.